awsdocs/aws-transfer-user-guide/doc_source/service-managed-users.md

 1. In the **User configuration** section, use the following settings\.

-   1. For **Username**, enter the user name\.
-This user name must be a minimum of 3 and a maximum of 100 characters\.
-You can use the following characters in the user name: a–z, A\-Z, 0–9, underscore '\_', hyphen '\-', period '\.', and at sign "@"\.
-The user name can't start with a hyphen '\-', period '\.', or at sign "@"\.
+   1. The **Username**, must be a minimum of 3 and a maximum of 100 characters\.
+You can use the following characters in the username: a–z, A\-Z, 0–9, underscore '\_', hyphen '\-', period '\.', and at sign "@"\.
+The username can't start with a hyphen '\-', period '\.', or at sign "@"\.

    1. For **User ID** and **Group ID**, note the following:
       + For the first user that you create, we recommend that you enter a value of **0** for both **Group ID** and **User ID**\.
 This grants the user administrator privileges for Amazon EFS\.